Barloew/SonoBoss/README.md

-# SonoBoss: Siri Shortcut for ChatGPT-smart Sonos Speaker Control
+# Siri Shortcut for ChatGPT-smart Sonos control

 ## Overview
 SonoBoss is a Siri Shortcut designed for seamless voice control of Sonos speakers.
 It acts as a virtual assistant for a hands-free music experience.